Political corruption: Conditions unfavorable for corruption

 Wealth and power can have a compounding effect on political corruption, however, the immunity from the law that money and influence bring will not come into effect when a powerful individual injures or harms another powerful individual.
 An example of this immunity being broken is Bernie Madoff, who while being rich and powerful himself, stole from other rich and powerful individuals.
 This resulted in his eventual arrest despite his status.
+Level of political competitiveness can affect the degree of political corruption.
+Increasing salaries can decrease political corruption in lower income countries, while another study found an increase of political corruption with larger salaries of politicians relative to the average wage.
+Lower political corruption was found for incumbent politicians seeking re-election.

 Governmental corruption

-If the highest echelons of the governments also take advantage of corruption or embezzlement from the state's treasury, it is sometimes referred to the neologism kleptocracy.
+If the highest echelons of the governments take advantage of corruption or embezzlement from the state's treasury, it is sometimes referred to the neologism kleptocracy.
 Members of the government can take advantage of the natural resources (e.g., diamonds and oil in a few prominent cases) or state-owned productive industries.
 A number of corrupt governments have enriched themselves via foreign aid.
 Indeed, there is a positive correlation between aid flows and high levels of corruption within recipient countries.

 Corruption in Sub-Saharan Africa consists primarily of extracting economic rent and moving the resulting financial capital overseas instead of investing at home.
 Authors Leonce Ndikumana and James K. Boyce estimate that from 1970 to 2008, capital flight from 33 sub-Saharan countries totalled $700 billion.
 A corrupt dictatorship typically results in many years of general hardship and suffering for the vast majority of citizens as civil society and the rule of law disintegrate.
 In addition, corrupt dictators routinely ignore economic and social problems in their quest to amass ever more wealth and power.
 The classic case of a corrupt, exploitive dictator often given is the regime of Marshal Mobutu Sese Seko, who ruled the Democratic Republic of the Congo (which he renamed Zaire) from 1965 to 1997.
 It is said that usage of the term kleptocracy gained popularity largely in response to a need to accurately describe Mobutu's regime.
 Another classic case is Nigeria, especially under the rule of General Sani Abacha who was de facto president of Nigeria from 1993 until his death in 1998.
-He is reputed to have stolen some US$3–4 billion.
+He is reputed to have stolen some US$3 billion–4 billion.
 He and his relatives are often mentioned in Nigerian 419 letter scams claiming to offer vast fortunes for "help" in laundering his stolen "fortunes", which in reality turn out not to exist.
 More than $400 billion was stolen from the treasury by Nigeria's leaders between 1960 and 1999.